The Association of Clinical Research Professionals

 U.S. Food & Drug Administration (FDA) Guidance Documents

 The FDA website lists all official FDA Guidance Documents and Code of Federal Regulations (CFR).
-The hyperlinks below provide direct access to the some of the most relevant U.S. FDA resources.
+The links provide direct access to the most relevant U.S. FDA resources.

 The International Organization for Standardization (ISO)

 The ISO is a worldwide federation of national standards bodies.
-This document addresses good clinical practice for the design, conduct, recording, and reporting of clinical investigations carried out in human subjects to assess the clinical performance or effectiveness and safety of medical devices.
+Clinical Investigation of Medical Devices for Human Subjects addresses good clinical practice for the design, conduct, recording, and reporting of clinical investigations carried out in human subjects to assess the clinical performance or effectiveness and safety of medical devices.

 The U.S. Department of Health & Human Services (HHS)